Guy Telesnicki and Harry Roberts discuss the best way to mount the push cores

 cold room

-If you needed to find one of the geomicrobiologists during the cruise, the ‘cold room’ was the first place to look.
-Kate Segarra and Marshall Bowles carefully sampled dozens of cores during the 33-day cruise.
+If you need to find one of the geomicrobiologists during the cruise, the "cold room" is the first place to look.
+Kate Segarra (left) and Marshall Bowles carefully sampled dozens of cores during the 33-day cruise.
 Click image for larger view and image credit.

 collect samples

-After working through the night to process samples, one of the scientists collapsed in the hammock on the bow of the Brown.
+After working through the night to process samples, one of the scientists collapsed in the hammock on the bow of the research vessel Ronald H. Brown.
 Click image for larger view and image credit.

-Additionally, the relatively high availability of carbon in these environments supports high levels of microbial activity which consume all available oxygen within the top few millimeters of sediment.
+Additionally, the relatively high availability of carbon in these environments supports high levels of microbial activity, which consume all available oxygen within the top few millimeters of sediment.
 Therefore, researchers must go to great lengths to mimic the benthic conditions of the ocean, keeping the sediment samples cold and out of contact with the atmosphere.
-Once the ROV JASON or the elevator brings the sediment cores on deck, they are immediately taken to the cold room.
+Once the remotely operated vehicle Jason or the elevator brings the sediment cores on deck, they are immediately taken to the cold room.

 Once there, the cores are removed from the sampling rack and capped on either end to limit exposure to oxygen.
 Photos are taken to record the size of the core, as well as any color changes and layering.
 Overlying water is sampled with a gas-tight syringe and capped.

-The cores are then extruded—pushed up from the bottom and out the top of the core tube, exactly like those ice cream push-up pops.
-As the sediment core is exposed, 3cm sections are removed and purged with argon gas to remove any oxygen before being processed for a suite of geochemical parameters and rates of microbial activity.
-As many of the microbial processes occurring in these sediments are inhibited by oxygen, it is critical to work quickly to ensure that the samples remain anoxic.
+The cores are then extruded — pushed up from the bottom and out the top of the core tube — exactly like those ice cream Push-Ups.
+As the sediment core is exposed, three-centimeter sections are removed and purged with argon gas (to remove any oxygen) before being processed for a suite of geochemical parameters and rates of microbial activity.
+As many of the microbial processes occurring in these sediments are inhibited by oxygen, it is critical to work quickly to ensure that the samples remain anoxic (without oxygen).

-At near freezing temperatures, maintaining dexterity and speed can be difficult—but it’s all in the name of science!
+At near freezing temperatures, researchers find that maintaining dexterity and speed can be difficult — but it’s all in the name of science!

 (top)